shd101wyy/markdown-preview-enhanced/docs/code-chunk.md

 	```

 **matplotlib**
-if set `matplotlib: true`, then the python code chunk will be plot graphs inline.
+if set `matplotlib: true`, then the python code chunk will plot graphs inline in the preview.
 eg:

 	```{python matplotlib:true, id:"izbp0zt9"}